stevenkabc/amplify-android/README.md

 We don't need to change `MainActivity` because its `query()` method uses the `CACHE_AND_NETWORK` approach.
 It reads from the local cache first while making a network call, and our previously added pet already exists in the local cache via optimistic update.

 Build and run the app.
-Turn Airplane mode on to see how the UI responds when adding a new item.
+After you sign in, turn Airplane mode on to see how the UI responds when adding a new item.
 Turn Airplane mode off, and you should see the mutation being sent to the server automatically.

 ### Subscriptions